A wide range of technologies. Individualized treatment.

 Radiation therapy (also called “radiotherapy” and frequently abbreviated as “RT”) is a type of cancer treatment that uses high doses of ionizing radiation to kill cancer cells and shrink tumors.
-It generally is delivered by a machine called a linear accelerator with high energy X-rays, but protons, electrons, or other types of energy also can be used.
-It is estimated that 60% of all cancer patients will require radiation therapy at some point in their disease.
-The Maimonides Cancer Center’s Radiation Oncology Department employs a wide range of modern technologies to deliver the radiation treatment best suited to each individual patient’s needs.
+It generally is delivered by a machine called a linear accelerator with high-energy X-rays, but electrons can also be used.
+It is estimated that 60% of all patients with cancer will require radiation therapy at some point in their treatment journey.
+The Radiation Oncology Department at Maimonides Cancer Center employs a wide range of modern technologies to deliver the radiation treatment best suited to each individual patient’s needs.

 Your radiation oncologist will work with the rest of the radiation therapy team to determine which radiotherapy techniques are right for you, based on tumor type, location, and size.
 Then they will develop your treatment plan, oversee treatment, and monitor your progress.

-External beam radiation uses a beam or beams of radiation to treat tumors.
+External beam radiation therapy uses a beam or beams of radiation to treat tumors.
 It involves a series of daily outpatient treatments that may last for a few days or for several weeks.
+We offer the following types of external beam radiation therapy.

 Three-dimensional conformal radiation therapy (3D-CRT)